Roll20/roll20-character-sheets/Demon Gate Scripted/README.md

-This is a scripted roll20 character sheet for Demon Gate by Arcanum Syndicate.
+Old Roll20 character sheet for Demon Gate by [Arcanum Syndicate](http://arcanumsyndicate.com/demon-gate).

+IMPORTANT: This sheet is now obsolete.
+Please use the Demon Gate character sheet instead.
+It's fully compatible with this one.